We’re often asked, “What are the best supplements to support my health and fitness goals?” People typically ask for one of three reasons. They:

 Part of their benefit comes from how they affect your cell membranes.
 When your omega-3 levels are high enough, your cell membranes can easily transfer nutrients into the cell, and waste products or toxins out of it.

-Magnesium plays a role in more than 300 enzymatic reactions.
-The average person consumes a woefully inadequate amount of magnesium.
+Magnesium plays a role in more than 300 enzymatic reactions — and the average person consumes a woefully inadequate amount.
+Magnesium:

 - Is necessary for proper cardiovascular function